religiosa1/DockerDecoderStream/README.md

 import { DockerDecoder } from "docker-decoder-stream";

 const decoder = new DockerDecoder();
-const stdoutDecoder = new TextDecoder("utf-8");
+// Use separate TextDecoders for different streams to prevent corruption of Unicode chars! const stdoutDecoder = new TextDecoder("utf-8");
 const stderrDecoder = new TextDecoder("utf-8");